malstraem/arinc424.net/readme.md

 - `dotnet build`

 > [!NOTE]
-The project actively uses the Roslyn API to generate converters of specification terms to internal types.
+The project uses the Roslyn API to generate converters of specification terms to internal types.</br>
 Use a suitable IDE to view the generated code.